paulsump/futurama_quiz/README.md

 ## To do

-- replace screenAdjust with screenAdjustX and Y
+- Replace screenAdjust with screenAdjustX and Y
 - Animate text and image positions to illustrate the point in Stacking them rather than in Row/Columns.
 - Fetch 'Try Again' button
-- Perhaps use backup json assets because the API has been so unstable today?
-I don't want it to go wrong on the day.
-This looks too much like a cheat, also the tests would be confusing, so no.
 - Use questionsErrorMessage and charactersErrorMessage in test.
 Maybe on ui too?
-- More obvious Character, Quiz and Restart Quiz buttons.
 - Run on Android 7 (API 24) or greater.

 ## Last minute checks